 Parting thoughts on the Ember

-At around $220 for a complete setup which includes 85mm Seismic wheels and 149mm Paris trucks, it’s a bit pricier than a regular mini-cruiser.
+At $200 to 220 for a complete setup – some high-end versions include 85mm Seismic wheels and 149mm Paris trucks – it’s a bit pricier than a regular mini-cruiser.
 What you get, however, is completely different from your average city slasher.

 Like any other longboard, the Ember has its drawbacks.
 You need to get used to placing your feet at an angle on the very narrow deck to avoid shoe bite when carving, as you’re riding unusually low to the ground.